-Every summer images of movie-stars, oligarchs and models enjoying champagne on yachts and dancing in nightclubs adorn the pages of celebrity magazines, all with the same caption “…spotted in St Tropez”.
-It is easy to see the attraction of this once-tiny fishing village: beautiful beaches, luxury yachts, expensive boutiques, cafes, bars and night clubs-all the trappings of a millionaire lifestyle with a twist of French Riviera chic.
-Yet it still has its quiet charm in its narrow streets and traditional restaurants shaded by grape vines, and the pretty harbour lined with wooden masts.
-Spectacular white sand beaches line the Gulf de Saint Tropez, while the Provencal countryside rises up behind the town with medieval villages, vineyards and lavender fields sweeping over the rolling countryside.
+Every summer, images of movie stars, oligarchs and models enjoying champagne on yachts and dancing in nightclubs adorn the pages of celebrity magazines, all with the same caption "spotted in Saint-Tropez”.
+It is easy to see the attraction of this once tiny fishing village with its beautiful beaches, luxury yachts, exclusive boutiques, cafes and bars offering the millionaire lifestyle with a twist of French Riviera chic.